greg-dubrow/tidy-tuesday-projects/2020/tt_2020-04-07_letour/README.md

 flat stages, the only thing that keeps a rider more than a few minutes back is a spill, flat, or just having a bad day.

-Now it’s worth noting that I did not normalize for stage distnce in terms of comparing year to year.
-I went with the assumption that since I was grouping multiple stages into a year, that even over time this would normalize itself.If this were a more serious analysis I’d do it.
+Now it’s worth noting that I did not normalize for stage distance or elevation gain (for mountain stages) in terms of comparing year to year.
+I went with the assumption that since I was grouping multiple stages into a year, that even over time this would normalize itself.
+If this were a more serious analysis I’d do it.

-Another extenstion of this analysis would be a model to predict time gaps.
+Another extention of this analysis would be a model to predict time gaps.
 Then I’d include stage distance, rider height/weight, and other factors.